Running a blog that’s getting plenty of visitors and want to know how to turn that blog into a business?

 By creating personas for your blog readers, you’ll be able to understand who your readers are and what they want, which will help you when it comes to developing ideas for products and services.

-Ways to turn your blog into a business
+How to turn a blog into a business

 Launching a new product or service is a big step, but it could be a logical way to turn your blog into a business.